Quantum Vacuum Radiation Near a Critical Point: Theoretical framework

 By consistently solving \cref{eq:QLE_input} for the bosonic vector $ \tilde{\mathbf{v}}(\omega)$ and inserting the result into \cref{eq:output_vs_input}, we obtain the following expression for the output field at positive frequencies (see \cref{sec:derivation_output} for the derivations of this equation and of the corresponding coefficients)

-While the first term in the summation is always associated to a annihilation operator (as $\omega + n \omega_d > 0$), the second term contains both creation and destruction operators (depending on the sign of $\omega - n \omega_d$) and it is the term responsible for the quantum vacuum radiation.
+While the first term in the summation is always associated to a annihilation operator, as it can be readily seen from \cref{eq:c_check} since $(\omega + n \omega_m) > 0$, the second term contains both creation and destruction operators depending on the sign of ($\omega - n \omega_m$) and is the term responsible for the quantum vacuum radiation.

-To perform explicit calculations, we retain terms up to a sufficiently large \(N\) in \cref{eq:out_in_definition}, thereby including parametric processes involving up to the \(N\)-th harmonic of the driving frequency.
-This truncation procedure is justified because the contributions associated with increasingly higher harmonics decay rapidly and become negligible once \(N\) is chosen large enough.
+To perform explicit calculations, we retain terms up to a sufficiently large \(N\) in \cref{eq:out_in_definition}, thereby including parametric processes involving up to the \(N\)-th harmonic of the modulation frequency.
+This truncation procedure is justified because the contributions associated with increasingly higher harmonics decay rapidly, becoming progressively negligible.

-To make a comparison with the linear theory (output photon flux proportional to $\epsilon^2$), which is reliable for small modulation amplitudes far from the critical point, we firstly truncate the expansion of the output annihilation operator in \cref{eq:out_in_definition} up to the first harmonic $(N=1)$, which, for $\omega < \omega_d$, reads
+To make a comparison with the linear theory (output photon flux proportional to $\epsilon^2$), which is reliable for small modulation amplitudes far from the critical point, we firstly truncate the expansion of the output annihilation operator in \cref{eq:out_in_definition} up to the first harmonic $(N=1)$, which, for $\omega < \omega_m$, reads